 - When we visited, everyone rushed to the main lockers across from Kiwi Traders.
 Head further back to find other locker areas that are less congested.
 The one across from Adaptations looked particularly deserted first thing in the morning.

 - Another benefit of arriving before the park opens is having the first pick of lounge chairs.
 You won't actually be let into those areas until the official park opening time, but chairs will be ripe for the taking if you're one of the first ones in the park.
 Aquatica Orlando has great seating around the rides and attractions.
-If you have younger children, you might want to park it at the tadpole-friendly, smaller Kata's Kookaburra Cove pool.
+If you have younger children, you might want to park it near the tadpole-friendly Walkabout Waters.
 For older children or adults, you can't go wrong with the beachfront chairs near Cutback Cove and Big Surf Shores.

 - Be prepared if you have a fear of heights AND claustrophobia.
 The slide towers are very tall and those body slides — especially Ihu's Breakaway Falls — can feel very confined.